hlmtre/homemaker/README.md

 * dependency resolution:
   * specify a set of tasks to complete, each with their own dependencies, and watch as it completes them in some order that satisfies each tasks's dependencies.
-  * for example, in the `sample config.toml` (the one i use, actually), `maim` depends on having some graphics libraries installed. i created a task called `maim_dependencies`, and `hm` will complete `maim_dependencies` before attempting to complete `maim`.
+  * for example, in the sample `config.toml` (the one i use, actually), `maim` depends on having some graphics libraries installed. i created a task called `maim_dependencies`, and `hm` will complete `maim_dependencies` before attempting to complete `maim`.
   * `zt` has two dependencies: `maim` and `slop`. `hm` will complete the entire dependency tree below `zt` before atttempting `zt`.
+  * `homemaker` complains if the dependency tree cannot be solved, and hopefully shows you a handy explanation why.

 [![built with spacemacs](https://cdn.rawgit.com/syl20bnr/spacemacs/442d025779da2f62fc86c2082703697714db6514/assets/spacemacs-badge.svg)](http://spacemacs.org)